an3ssen/Convoclub-2022/Script.md

 ![Machine learning by Randall Munroe (XKCD)](https://imgs.xkcd.com/comics/machine_learning.png "Machine learning by Randall Munroe (XKCD)")

+# A disappointing chatbot conversation

+> **Chatbot**: Hello!
+How can I help you today?

+> **Me**: I need to change the battery in my key fob.

+> **Chatbot**: I understand you need to replace the battery in you key fob.
+I'd be happy to help you with that.
+But first I need to ask some questions.

+> **Chatbot**: What is the year, make, and model of your car?

+> **Me**: 2018 Acme Sedan

+> **Chatbot**: You said you have a 2018 Acme Sedan.
+Is that correct?

+> **Me**: Yes (I am starting to get a little bit annoyed)

+> -> Time goes by <-

+> **Chatbot**: Here is the 2018 Acme Sedan Owner's Manual.

+_From: The Personalization Paradox [8]_

 ## Introduction

 Hello everyone, my name is Patrick Andriessen.
 Before we start, let me tell you a little bit about myself.
 And let me start with a small disclaimer.
 I do not have a background in conversational design.
-I also do not develop chatbots or have any formal training when it comes to AI.
+I also do not develop chatbots or have any recent formal training when it comes to AI.

-I do have a formal education in information studies and information management, and specialized in documentary information systems, focussing on storage and retrieval techniques.
+I do have a formal education in information studies and information management, where I specialized in documentary information systems, focussing on storage and retrieval techniques.

-The last twenty years, however, I have been working as a technical communicator.
+Moer the most part of my professional career however, I have worked as a technical communicator.

 Technical communication is a very broad field and exhibits one or more of the following characteristics: